 TCO tranche: For transportation of an incremental 6 MMcmd free of capacity charge, in return for an upfront payment from Petrobrás in the amount of US$383 million (US$302 million in Brazil to TBG, US$81 million in Bolivia to GTB) during the construction period.
 These payments were used to fund part of the construction budget in 1999.
 TCO volumes are being used primarily to supply gas-fired generation plants in Brazil;

-TCX tranche: For transportation of an additional 6.0 MMcmd between 2006 and 2019 for a capacity charge (1996 prices) for TBG of US$1.14/MMbtu (São Paulo City Gate), and US$1.073/MMbtu (Matto Grosso do Sul City Gate), both escalated at 0.5% per year, and US$0.3176/MMbtu for GTB, escalating at 0.5% per annum, plus a throughput charge of US$0.002/MMbtu (1996 prices) escalating at 3.5% per year.
+TCX tranche: For transportation of an additional 6.0 MMcmd between 2006 and 2019 for TBG in Brazil a capacity charge (1996 prices) for TBG of US$1.14/MMbtu (São Paulo City Gate), and US$1.073/MMbtu (Matto Grosso do Sul City Gate), both escalated at 0.5% per year, and GTB in Bolvia US$0.3176/MMbtu , escalating at 0.5% per annum, plus a throughput charge of US$0.002/MMbtu (1996 prices) escalating at 3.5% per year.
 Similar to the TCQ Agreement, the tariff payments are in reais indexed to US Dollar; and

-Additionally, BBPL transports gas from Santa Cruz de la Sierra to Km 242 of GTB for the Cuiabá Project.
-This transportation service is governed by an agreement between GTB and TBS (an Enron controlled gas marketing company).
+[Additionally, BBPL transports gas from Santa Cruz de la Sierra to Km 242 of GTB for the Cuiabá Project.
+This transportation service is governed by an agreement between GTB and TBS (an Enron controlled gas marketing company).]

 TBS tranche: For transportation of up to 2.3 MMcmd from 2000-2019 at a tariff of US$0.145/MMbtu with no escalation.
 In addition, TBS has the right to increase its capacity by an additional 5 MMcmd at an agreed price.